MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

     >
     > Error, unable to modify the wellKnownObjects attribute.
 Verify that the domain functional level of the domain is at least Windows Server 2003: Insufficient Rights Redirection was NOT successful.

-### Error messages that you receive if you redirect to an organizational unit that does not exist
+### Error messages that you receive if you redirect to an organizational unit that doesn't exist

-If you try to redirect the users or computer organizational unit to an organizational unit that does not exist, you may receive the following error messages.
+If you try to redirect the users or computer organizational unit to an organizational unit that doesn't exist, you may receive the following error messages:

 - Error message 1: